Home remodeling ROI: Costs vs. value

 Your house might be great on the inside, but if the outside looks dated or neglected, fewer potential buyers will even schedule an appointment to see it.
 Get more buyers looking by sprucing up the outside.

 Think about which areas of your home prospective buyers care about most when deciding where to invest your remodeling dollars.
-For instance, 80 percent of homebuyers said the kitchen was one of the most important spaces in their house.
+For instance, a recent Realtor.com report found that 80 percent of homebuyers said the kitchen was one of the most important spaces in their house.

 Consider whether your home renovation will appeal to a niche market.